ONLINE PARENTING & FAMILY LIFE SKILLS CLASSES

 ADDICTION EDUCATION & RECOVERY CLASSES

-Due to COVID 19, we have moved all of our classes to online.
 We offer Parenting and Family Life Skills classes, in addition to addiction education and recovery classes.
 Our goal is to reunify families and maintain a healthy, child friendly environment in the home for stability in the lives of every child and family member.
 Below is a list of classes offered with a description of each class.

 Please call us at our office 662-844-0013 for more information or to enrolled in classes.